“How was your trip to Florida?” everyone asks.

 Fontainebleu Pools + Beach

-When I finished eating what I could of my food, I packed it up and went out to explore the pool area and find a chair.
+When I finished eating what I could of my food, I packed it up and went out to explore the pool area.
 There are people at nearly every entry point to the pool checking passes before letting anyone in.
 I walked around all three pools and there were basically NO seats.
-I ended up going all the way to the back in a section of grass.
+So I ended up going all the way to the back in a section of grass.
 I was looking around trying to plan out where to put my tripod to attempt taking my photos.
 As I was pulling my tripod out, a gentleman came up to me and asked what I was doing with the tripod.
 I explained I was trying to get pictures, but I couldn’t do it alone.
 He offered to take pictures for me and listened as I coached him where to stand and how to take them.
-After we got a bunch of photos, I met two of his friends and then one of the guys chatted with me at the pool.

 About 30 minutes later I went down to the beach to meet up with one of my work colleagues and his friend.
 The beach was just like any other beach I’ve been to – it didn’t look any different from what I’d seen before.
 Regardless, it was still nice to be at the beach in November.
 As we walked toward the water, we found a couple jellyfish in the water and decided we’d just stick our feet in.
 We talked for awhile as the sun set and then went back to the hotel.
 At this point it was about 6:30 or 7:00 and I still hadn’t gotten the rest of my outfit for the night.
 So I ordered an Uber to the nearby Forever 21 on Lincoln Rd.